Heinz Heydrich: Career in the SS

 Heinz Heydrich was an Obersturmführer (lieutenant), journalist, and publisher of the soldiers' newspaper, Die Panzerfaust.
 He was at first a fervent admirer of Hitler.
 Before his brother Reinhard's State funeral in Berlin in June 1942, Heydrich was given a large packet containing his brother's files, released from his strongbox at Gestapo Headquarters, 8 Prinz-Albrecht-Strasse, Berlin.
-Heinz had shut himself away in his room with the papers.
+Heinz shut himself away in his room with the papers.
 The next morning, his wife noticed that her husband had sat up all night burning the documents from the package.
 Heinz, on leave from the front, could not be engaged in conversation, his wife remembered; he seemed to be elsewhere mentally, and like stone.
 The files in the package were probably Reinhard Heydrich's personal files, from which Heinz understood for the first time in all its enormity the systematic extermination of the Jews, the so-called Final Solution.
 Thereafter, Heydrich helped at least two Jews escape by forging identity documents and printing them on Die Panzerfaust presses.